burtonrj/CytoPy/docs/source/cluster.rst

 .. image:: images/cluster/meta_umap.png

 The crown jewl of CytoPy is its ability to easily and rapidly relate the results of complex cytometry analysis to the underlying clinical or experimental meta data.
 In the **Explorer** class we can load meta data using the *load_meta* method.
 We provide any field name in the **Subject** document that a column is amended to the Pandas DataFrame for that variable.
-Additionally we can load drug data, infection data, and other embedded data where multiple events of a variable exist for one patient (see cytopy.flow.clustering.main.Explorer).
+Additionally we can load drug data, infection data, and other embedded data where multiple events of a variable exist for one patient (see CytoPy.flow.clustering.main.Explorer).

 Below is an example of loading the peritonitis variables, which specifies if a patient has peritonitis or not.
 We can then colour clusters according to this variable::